 We are called Ribblesdale Cheese because Iain first made cheese in his farm house, a mile away from the Ribblehead viaduct and the source of the River Ribble.
 The area around the viaduct gave us the idea to name two of our cheeses, Batty and Jericho, after two old settlements inhabited by the Victorian era railway workers who built the viaduct.

 Iain perfected his cheese craft and built a loyal local following, progressing to local and then national wholesale outlets.
-Goat cheese was a relatively new and different phenomenon in the 1980s, where cow’s cheese was the norm and many people – still to this day – prefer not to eat goat cheese as they are often reminded of the sometimes smelly, rustic style goat cheese available in days gone by; fortunately, public taste is changing and many now appreciate the taste, variety and health benefits associated with goat cheese.
+Goat cheese was a relatively new and different phenomenon in the 1980s.
+Back then, cow’s cheese was the norm and many people preferred not to eat goat cheese as they are often reminded of the sometimes smelly, rustic style goat cheese available in days gone by.
+Fortunately, public taste is changing and many now appreciate the taste, variety and health benefits associated with goat cheese.

 In 2018, we are a very different business, but without losing sight of our humble and very authentic beginnings.
 By 2004, Iain had located the business in a small unit in nearby Horton in Ribblesdale.
 In 2008, we became cheese makers once more and needed more space to install a dairy.
 Our only option for larger premises was in Hawes, where we created a new dairy from scratch.